Payoneer: Services

 Account holders can send and receive funds using an e-wallet, a virtual bank account number in a local currency or a re-loadable prepaid MasterCard debit card.
 Money received can then be withdrawn to a bank account or used online / at points of sale with the Payoneer debit card.

 The company offer cross-border payments in more than 150 local currencies, using international wire transfers, online payments, and refillable debit card services.

 Payoneer lists Airbnb, Google, Upwork and eCommerce marketplaces such as Rakuten, freelance marketplaces such as Fiverr and Envato, as their customers.
 They also work with ad networks to connect these firms with publishers based outside of their headquartered country.

 In the content creation space, Payoneer works with Getty Images, Pond5, and others.

 In October 2019, the company launched a service aimed for small and medium-sized businesses to send payments anywhere in the world.

 Business

 The company is headquartered in New York City.
 As of 2019, the company employed approximately 1,200 people, and served over 4 million customers.
 In 2019 the company was valued at over $1 billion.

 In order to lawfully remit money within the European Single Market, Payoneer was registered with the Gibraltar Financial Services Commission until Brexit, when it moved to Ireland.

 Global reach

 Philippines

 In 2009, Payoneer became available for use in the Philippines.

 South Korea

 Payoneer partnered with the South Korean online B2B marketplace EC21.
 In 2017, the company released an Integrated Payments API for SaaS providers to link cross-border B2B payments across cloud platforms.
 In 2018 the company opened an office in Seoul.

 Britain/EU

 In June 2017, the company opened an office in London.
-To protect European Economic Area customers from Brexit-related effects, Payoneer opened a new office in Dublin in May 2020.

-Pakistan

-Payoneer operates in Pakistan with MCB Bank, Standard Chartered, and Faysal Bank, among others.

-China

-Payoneer has a presence in China, and in 2017, it was the exclusive partner and payment service provider of Chinese e-sellers for the Latvian e-commerce platform Joom.